F5Networks/f5-appsvcs-templates/README.md

 This F5 Application Services Template (FAST) release is a community-supported preview.
 Your feedback is appreciated.

-We will provide a fully F5-supported FAST offer early next calendar quarter (Q2CY20).
+We will provide a fully F5-supported FAST offering early next calendar quarter (Q2CY20).

 ### Filing Issues and Getting Help